 So today we will remember, and today we will honor.
 To the men, the women, and all who have served in paying the ultimate price, we thank you.
 What greater love is this than a man (or a woman) lay his life down for another.

-For more history on Memorial Day, read What is Memorial Day?
-You may also like Jacqueline Cochran, From Beautician to WWII Pilot.
+For more history on Memorial Day, read What is the Meaning Behind Memorial Day?
+You may also like Grit and Grace: The Official Armor of a Military Wife.